richelm/initfiles/README.md

 # initfiles

-Repository for applications initialization files.
+Repository for OS, shell, and application initialization files.